mygamedevtools/extensions/README.md

 ##### :diamond_shape_with_a_dot_inside: Find Implementation(s) of Type

 This is meant to find `interface` implementations.
 It works like a `FindObjectOfType`, but for `interface`.
 You can also use the `TryFindImplementationOfType` to return a bool.
-Keep in mind that the `interface` implementation will also need to inherit from `MonoBehaviour` in order to be found, since it will be searched within GameObject's components.
+Keep in mind that the `interface` implementation will also need to inherit from `MonoBehaviour` to be found since it will be searched within GameObject's components.

 ```cs
 public interface IActionable {}